ali-rivera/Python-Support-Hours/Week1/Git-GitHub.md

 - Use the linked documentation to set up a GitHub account and local connection​

 - Fork the Spoon-Knife repo, make a change locally, and (add, commit, and) push it to your repo​

+- Check out this [Software Carpentry] page to help you get started with git and github!
+This walks you though a case study on setting up git repos and using git/github throughout a project.
+It's also a great introduction to using git from the command line!

 [download Git]: https://git-scm.com/downloads
 [GitHub]: https://github.com/